Who We Are

 Again believing that they follow the New Testament model, Churches of Christ celebrate communion or the ‘Lord’s Supper’ each Sunday.
 We believe in an ‘Open Table’, where all who love the Lord can participate in communion: ‘We are a people of the open table.
 We stay true to the spirit of New Testament practice and rejoice in the spirit of Unity symbolized by our radical sharing of the Lord’s Table.’
 (Kerrie Handasyde, The Open Table)

 7. Biblical Name

 Members of the emerging 19th Century Movement wanted to be known only as ‘Christians’ or ‘Disciples of Christ’.
 Slogans such as ‘Christians only – but not the only Christians’ and ‘Biblical names for Biblical people’ captured this emphasis.

 8. Congregational Interdependence

-Members of Churches of Christ and Christian Churches live under the authority of Christ but this authority is seen as being worked out in the local congregation.
-Local churches are connected most closely to their State Conferences who make up the Council of Churches of Christ in Australia (CCCA).
+Members of Churches of Christ live under the authority of Christ but this authority is seen as being worked out in the local congregation.
+Local churches are connected most closely to their State Conferences, who together make up the Council of Churches of Christ in Australia (CCCA).
 Decisions that most impact the local church are made at a local church level.
 State and national affiliation for churches allows them to partner together in theological training, ecumenical work, mission work (both overseas and in Australia), ordination and resourcing.
 The World Convention of Churches of Christ is a global fellowship, endeavouring to build up fellowship and understanding within the global family of churches emerging from the 19th century Restoration Movement.